Physics and Astronomy

 PHYS 039.
 Physics of Music.
 3 Units.

 This liberal arts lab-science course is designed to enhance students' enjoyment and appreciation of music by developing an understanding of the basic physics involved.
 Topics include: the physics of motion, vibration, waves and sound; some aspects of hearing, harmony and musical scales; the physical behavior of the various families of musical instruments; electronic sound systems; architectural acoustics.
-Prerequisite: High school level ability in algebra and geometry.
+Prerequisite: a passing score on the Intermediate Algebra placement test or MATH 005 or MATH 033 or MATH 037 or MATH 039 or MATH 041 or MATH 045 or MATH 051 or MATH 053 or MATH 055.
 (GE3A, GESI)

 PHYS 041.
 Astronomy.
 4 Units.